Anilao: One of the Best Scuba Diving Destinations in the World

 - A lot of these diving sites have gentle currents, only a few have strong ones.

 - Depending on the season and tides, visibility ranges from 40 to 60 feet.

-Recently, an event has been held in Anilao which highlights macro underwater photography; the Anilao Underwater Shootout.
-This event is a yearly competition that has been organized, and also sponsored, by the Department of Tourism (DOT) of the Philippines.
-DOT does this through the help of resort owners and dive operators and masters.
-Those who decide to join have the choice to stay and dive in any of the resort or operators.
+Recently, an event has been held in Anilao, highlighting macro underwater photography; the Anilao Underwater Shootout.
+This event is a yearly competition organized and sponsored by the Department of Tourism (DOT) of the Philippines.
+DOT does this through the help of resort owners and dive operators, and masters.
+Those who decide to join can stay and dive into any of the resorts or operators.
 The most recent Anilao Underwater Shootout occurred last November 27 – December 1, 2018.
 It is the 6th time that the event has occurred.
 DOT aims to showcase the Philippines as a destination for diving through this event.
-What winning participants will receive are equipment, gears, and accessories that can be used for underwater photography and diving packages all worth USD40,000.
+Winning participants will receive equipment, gear, and accessories that can be used for underwater photography and diving packages, all worth USD40,000.

 This year’s panel of judges had some of the most respected names in underwater photography, namely, widely published French naturalist photographer and marine biologist Laurent Ballesta; award-winning Belgian underwater and wildlife photographer Ellen Cuylaerts; macro photography expert and 2015 Wildlife Photographer of the Year Indra Swari; renowned Singapore-based underwater photographer William Tan; and Underwater360 founder and Asia Dive Expo’s official organizer John Thet.

-To those interested to stay updated regarding the future events, check out their official website http://anilaoshootout.ph/.
+To those interested to stay updated regarding future events, check out their official website http://anilaoshootout.ph/.

 How to get to Anilao